top of page

 1. Lenders Will Be Picky But Open for Business

 Access to commercial and property finance is improving, but lenders are still cautious.
-That means only well-prepared applicants will get fast approvals.
+This means only well-prepared applicants will get fast approvals.

 If you’re self-employed, a company director, or running an SME, now’s the time to: